How to Protect Your Data Against WannaCry and other Ransomware

-The bottom line is many companies are still treating IT security like they were in the late 1990’s.
+The bottom line is many small business owners are still treating IT security as if they were in the late 1990’s.
 They purchase the lowest cost antivirus solution they can find, put a firewall in the back room and never touch it again.
 They install PCs and servers and either never patch them or patch them only occasionally and randomly.
 They put in a backup solution and never test that it is actually working.
-They do not invest in security training for their users and they do not enforce policies like strong passwords, changed regularly.
+They do not pay attention to security measures for their shared users and they do not enforce policies like strong passwords, changed regularly.
 The list goes on…

-Steps you can take to protect your company’s critical files right now
+Steps you can take to protect your critical files right now

-- If you have not done so already, install all critical and security related updates on all of your existing Windows systems.
-Start with Microsoft Security Bulletin MS17-010 to secure your devices against the WannaCry Malware
+- If you have not done so already, install all critical and security related updates on your existing Windows systems.
+Start with Microsoft Security Bulletin MS17-010 to secure your devices against the WannaCry malware.

-- For older unsupported Windows versions such as Windows XP and Server 2003, Microsoft has released an emergency patch which can be found at Special patch released, apply immediately
+- For older unsupported Windows versions such as Windows XP and Server 2003, Microsoft has updates, which can be found at the Security Update Guide.

 - Ensure all your devices have antivirus installed and that it is up to date.
 Then check with your provider to confirm that it will protect you against known WannaCry variants.
-If you don’t know who to call, call us, we will assist you.
+If you don’t know who to call, call us at Netcetera, we will assist you.

 - If you are not sure about your AV, consider adding a product called InterceptX from Sophos.
 It is the most advanced anti-ransomware protection we have seen and it has been 100% effective so far.
 Even if you are not running a Sophos AV solution you can still add InterceptX.
 It will run in harmony with your current AV solution